lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-05-07-github-pages-blog-posting-environment.md

 ##### Novel Word Count

 This plugin allows you to see the number of words, last modified date, number of characters or so.
 You can also fine-tune the policies for counting.
 For example, you can ask the plugin to ignore code blocks or comments from word/character counts.
-Currently I am using it by ignoring codeblocks/comments to see the genuine length of content free from them.
+Currently I am using it by ignoring codeblocks/comments to see the genuine length of content free from them, and trying to assure the length of any posts is longer than 1000 words.

 ##### Remotely Save